-- A. The Police Department, as authorized by this bylaw and the MGL c.
-6, § 172B 1/2, shall conduct state and federal fingerprint-based criminal history checks for individuals applying for the following licenses:

-[Amended at time of adoption of Code]

-- (1) Hawking and peddling or other persons soliciting and canvassing.

-- (2) Manager of alcoholic beverage license.

-- (3) Owner or operator of public conveyance.
+- A. The Police Department-shall, as authorized by this by-lawbylaw and the Massachusetts General Law-ChapterMGL c.
+6, Section 172 B-§ 172B 1/2, shall conduct state and federal fingerprint\based criminal history checks for individuals applying for the following licenses: [Amended at time of adoption of Code] - (1) Hawking and peddling or other persons soliciting and canvassing. - (2) Manager of alcoholic beverage license. - (3) Owner or operator of public conveyance.

-- (4) Dealer of secondhand articles.

-- (5) Pawn dealers.

-- (6) Hackney drivers.

-- (7) Ice cream truck vendors.

-- B. At the time of fingerprinting, the Police Department shall notify the individual fingerprinted that the fingerprints will be used to check the individual's criminal history records and obtain the individual's consent.
-The Police Chief shall periodically check with the Executive Office of Public Safety and Security (EOPSS) to ensure the Town remains in compliance with guidance issued by that office.

-C. Upon receipt of the fingerprints and payment of the applicable fee, the Police Department shall transmit the fingerprints it has obtained pursuant to this bylaw to the Identification Section of the Massachusetts State Police, the Massachusetts Department of Criminal Justice Information Services (DCJIS) and/or the Federal Bureau of Investigation (FBI) or the successors of such agencies as may be necessary for the purpose of conducting fingerprint-based state and national criminal records background checks of license applicants specified in this bylaw.
+- (4) Dealer of Second-Handsecondhand articles. - (5) Pawn dealers. - (6) Hackney drivers. - (7) Ice cream truck vendors. - B. At the time of fingerprinting, the Police Department shall notify the individual fingerprinted that the fingerprints will be used to check the individual's criminal history records and obtain the individual's consent.
+The Police Chief shall periodically check with the Executive Office of Public Safety and Security (EOPSS) to ensure the Town remains in compliance with guidance issued by that office. - C. Upon receipt of the fingerprints and payment of the applicable fee, the Police Department shall transmit the fingerprints it has obtained pursuant to this by-lawbylaw to the Identification Section of the Massachusetts State Police, the Massachusetts Department of Criminal Justice Information Services (DCJIS), and/or the Federal Bureau of Investigation (FBI) or the successors of such agencies as may be necessary for the purpose of conducting fingerprint-based state and national criminal records background checks of license applicants specified in this by-lawbylaw.